-Since 2000, the vision of Maranatha has evolved to focus on creating a sense of belonging and purpose for people from all nations, races and backgrounds living in the greater Wichita area.
+In 2000, the vision of Maranatha evolved to focus on creating a sense of belonging and purpose for people from all nations, races and backgrounds living in the greater Wichita area.

-Mike and Kerry Clarensau led the congregation of MWC from 2000 to 2010.
-In 2010, Dr. Lon Flippo was hired as the senior pastor.
+Mike and Kerry Clarensau led the congregation of MWC from 2000 to 2010, and Dr. Lon Flippo served as the senior pastor from 2010 to 2015.

-- As a newer church on the growing east side of Wichita, new families, internationals and black Americans began attending the church.
-The church grew from 200 to its present size and the congregation became more and more diverse.
+As a newer church on the growing east side of Wichita, the church grew from 200 to its present size and the congregation became more and more diverse.